 - Marketpress – The overall goal with Marketpress is to ensure that ecommerce professionals don't have to use extensions.
 Therefore, you don't get an extension store.
 The only problem is, well, I've become fond of add-ons and extensions, especially for online store.
 Yes, Marketpress is packed with cool features, and the average store won't have to get any additional extensions.
 However, even a quick extensions search for an integrate-able Facebook store brings up no built-in feature.
 Whereas you could go with Ecwid and get a Facebook store made just for your shop.

 - Jigoshop – I'm not fond of the Jigoshop shopping cart.
 The entire checkout can be stored on one page, but it looks rather outdated and complicated for the user.
-It's not that easy to customize the shopping cart, meaning that the average user is stuck with the boring fonts, colors and buttons.
+It's not that easy to customize the shopping cart, meaning that the average user is stuck with the boring fonts, colours and buttons.

 - WP Ecommerce – The shopping cart is beyond basic, resembling a simple, HTML website checkout from decades ago.
 Yes, you can absolutely customize the shopping cart if you know how to code, but I'm looking for better designs directly out of the box.